 Għarb & San Lawrenz – Rural Western Gozo

-Western Gozo feels different.
+Western Gozo feels different from the rest of the island.
 Fields stretch toward the sea, and limestone farmhouses sit behind stone walls.

-This area offers proximity to Dwejra, one of the island’s most dramatic coastal landscapes.
+This area also offers proximity to Dwejra, one of Gozo’s most dramatic coastal landscapes.
+Evenings are darker here, and the silence is more noticeable.

 Choose this area if: